-I KNOW SOME PEOPLE THINK A WHITE WOMAN should not be attempting to document a group of older, black crack addicts, but I'm doing it in this gallery because it needs to be done; people living in misery should not be hidden.
-Even though I cannot walk in a homeless person's shoes, I am capable of understanding and empathy.
+I KNOW SOME PEOPLE THINK A WHITE WOMAN should not be attempting to document a group of older, black crack addicts, but I'm doing it in this gallery because I believe people living in misery should not be hidden.
+Even though I cannot walk in a homeless person's shoes, I am capable of empathy and understanding.
 As an outsider I may not see all sides of a story but if I take enough time I will run head-first into a lot of them.
-A more difficult problem, I think, is the bias inherent in all documentary photography.
-How can we keep insisting we are telling the truth when we know most truths are socially constructed?
-When we know truths change over time?
+A more difficult problem, I think, is the bias inherent in all documentary photography: How can we keep insisting we are telling the truth when we know most truths are socially constructed and change over time?
 I was a magazine writer and editor in my former life so I know that "shaping" a story, whether it's literary or visual, is not that much different from "spinning" it.
-We cut things out because our stories can't be too complicated.
-We add things in because they need to make a point.
-In the case of photographers we include photos that may not tell a truth because we think they will be recognized as "Art."
+We photographers include photos that may skew the truth a bit because we like them and think they will be recognized as "Art."

 I'M SAYING MOST, BUT NOT ALL of the families of these addicts were dysfunctional.
 If you were a poor, black, working mother in West Oakland and your kid didn't do well in school it was hard to keep him or her off the street.
 Maybe you had three kids who turned out OK and just one who couldn't make it.
 Maybe you got your son into the military; maybe you helped your 13 year old daughter raise her baby; maybe you prayed as hard as you could.
 And still, in the end, you had to kick your own child out of your house.

 I have no solution to the city's problem with the dealers and addicts who are still on Filbert Street and I sympathize with the neighbors who want them to leave.
 I felt completely safe there for a over a year, even with my expensive camera hanging on my neck, but in March of 2018 I was mugged by a young man I never saw.
 He yanked my camera strap off me so hard I fell down and broke my two front teeth.
 I heard he went to jail a few weeks later because in a fight with his baby mama he dropped their infant baby.
 Then, as if that wasn't enough, two months later I was mugged again, this time in a nearby homeless camp — one I knew instantly was dangerous.
-Still, the interviews I've had with all of people we see as miserable and despised, keep reminding me that we human beings are mostly alike.
+Still, the interviews I've had with all of people we see as disposable keep reminding me that we human beings are mostly alike.
 We all have loved and we all want to be loved.
 We all want to be understood.
 We all want to have some kind of independence.
 When I ask the people on Filbert Street what is the most important thing in their lives, they all say the same thing: their children and grandchildren.
 And they are not completely alone.
 There is always some family member who loves them and prays for them and will take them in… if they get clean.